 - An empty box or bag for donating

-Making sure you have all the necessary items helps to minimize wasted time or having to stop and start the cleaning process multiple times.
+Making sure you have all the necessary items helps to minimize wasted time or to have to stop and start the cleaning process multiple times.
 We recommend creating a cleaning caddy that can easily be stored in the bathroom for easy access and ongoing cleaning.
-If you don’t have some of these supplies on-hand, consider online ordering or making the most of what’s already in your home (such as vinegar, which is a natural cleaner).
+If you don’t have some of these supplies, consider online ordering or making the most of what’s already in your home (such as vinegar, a natural cleaner).

 2. Pick up and clear the room

-After you have the cleaning supplies, the next step is to actually pick up the bathroom so you have access to all surfaces.
+After you have the cleaning supplies, the next step is to pick up the bathroom, so you have access to all surfaces.

 - Put the dirty laundry into the hamper.